awsdocs/aws-kms-developer-guide/doc_source/requests-per-second.md

 AWS KMS establishes quotas for the number of API operations requested in each second\.
 The request quotas differ with the API operation, the AWS Region, and other factors, such as the KMS key type\.
 When you exceed an API request quota, AWS KMS [throttles the request](throttling.md)\.

 All AWS KMS request quotas are adjustable\.
-To request a quota increase, use the [Service Quotas console](https://console.aws.amazon.com/servicequotas) or the [RequestServiceQuotaIncrease](https://docs.aws.amazon.com/servicequotas/2019-06-24/apireference/API_RequestServiceQuotaIncrease.html) operation\.
-For instructions, see [Requesting an AWS KMS quota increase](increase-quota.md)\.
-For details, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
-If Service Quotas for AWS KMS are not available in your AWS Region, please visit the [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.
+To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
+To request a quota decrease, to change a quota that is not listed in Service Quotas, or to change a quota in an AWS Region where Service Quotas for AWS KMS is not available, please visit [AWS Support Center](https://console.aws.amazon.com/support/home) and create a case\.
+For details, see [Requesting an AWS KMS quota change](increase-quota.md)\.

 If you are exceeding the request quota for the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation, consider using the [data key caching](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/data-key-caching.html) feature of the AWS Encryption SDK\.
 Reusing data keys might reduce the frequency of your requests to AWS KMS\.